jschools/wifi_triangulation/README.md

 These distributions depend on how the WiFi strength signals.
 After looking at a bunch of these I've noticed that there not quite uniform and not quite normal.
 Some are, but some are bimodal or otherwise complicated.
 Here is a typical:

-For a catch all solution I opted to use a multivariate normal with six degrees of freedom (pair of means, variances weights).
-This allows for pretty precise control and only requires six mumbers
+For a catch all solution I opted to use a multivariate normal with six degrees of freedom (pair of means, pair variances pair weights).
+This allows for pretty precise control and only requires six mumbers for each MAC address and each room.
+I used Matlab to calculate these multivariate distributions (see ```analyze_twogaussian.m```).
+To calculate the multivarites I used an Expectation Maximization code provided by (Matthew Roughan)[http://www.mathworks.com/matlabcentral/fileexchange/24867-gaussian-mixture-model-m].
+Note that these distributions have to determined for each MAC address for all X locations, and also each MAC address for all (not X) locations (see Bayesian probability above).
+So in total this requires X Locations * Y WiFi addresses * 2 Multivariates * 6 variables / multivariate numbers.

+The tricky part comes when there is no data for some WiFi networks and some locations.
+If no data is detected, I've devised that the distribution will revert to a single Normal (or Multivariate where the weight of one is ~0) with the lowest possible Signal (-90) and a huge standard deviation - so essentially the null value becomes a background noise distribution.

 ## Code